cs-util-com/cscore/README.md

 }, delayInSecBetweenIterations: 0.3f, delayInSecBeforeFirstExecution: .2f);
 ```

-Additionally there is myMono.StartCoroutinesInParallel(..) and myMono.StartCoroutinesSequetially(..), see TODO for details
+Additionally there is myMono.StartCoroutinesInParallel(..) and myMono.StartCoroutinesSequetially(..), see [here](https://github.com/cs-util-com/cscore/blob/master/CsCore/UnityTests/Assets/Tests/CoroutineTests.cs#L103) for details

 ## `UnityWebRequest.SendV2()`
-It is recommended to use the `Uri` extension methods for requests (see TODO).
+It is recommended to use the `Uri` extension methods for requests (see [here](#REST-Extensions)).
 If `UnityWebRequest` has to be used, then `UnityWebRequest.SendV2()` should be a good alternative. `SendV2` creates the same `RestRequest` objects that the `Uri` extension methods create as well.

 ```cs
 RestRequest request1 = UnityWebRequest.Get("https://httpbin.org/get").SendV2();